LingFengGold/PPG-Distill/README.md

 model_path: "path/to/your/papagei_s.pt"
 ```

-### 3. Train a Teacher Model
+### 3. Finetune a Teacher Model

-You can train a teacher model (e.g., PaPaGei) on a specific dataset.
+You can finetune a teacher model (e.g., PaPaGei) on a specific dataset.
 Here is an example command for training on the `dalia` dataset:

 ```bash
 python train.py --model_type papagei --dataset dalia